How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 The problems with Decagon pricing for a growing business.

-First, they try Decagon’s per-resolution model.
-During the holiday rush, ticket volume skyrockets with tricky shipping questions, and the AI’s resolution rate plummets.
+First, they try Decagon's per-resolution model.
+During the holiday rush, ticket volume skyrockets with tricky shipping questions, and the AI's resolution rate plummets.
 Their bill becomes totally unpredictable.
-To top it off, they get into arguments with Decagon’s billing team over what a “resolved” ticket even is when customers just give up and leave the chat.
+To top it off, they get into disputes with Decagon's billing team over what a "resolved" ticket even is when customers just give up and leave the chat.

 Tired of the guessing game, they switch to the per-conversation model.
 Now their costs are steady, but they feel bloated.
 They're paying the same amount for simple "Where's my order?" questions as they do for complex ones, and they still pay every single time the bot fails and escalates to a person.